 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s the The Sea Wolf Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s the The Sea Wolf blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Director(s): Michael Curtiz

 Actor(s): Edward G. Robinson, Ida Lupino, John Garfield, Alexander Knox, Gene Lockhart, Barry Fitzgerald